Russell-King/SubMonkey/README.md

 The build system for each operating system can be found under "Tools" > "Build System".

-By default Sublime will build and run the desktop target and <ctrl>+B will build in debug mode. <ctrl><shift>+B will build in release mode.
+By default Sublime will build and run the desktop target and ctrl+B will build in debug mode. ctrl+shift+B will build in release mode.

-Other build targets can be accessed from the Command Palette under "Tools" or (<ctrl><shift>+P).
+Other build targets can be accessed from the Command Palette under "Tools" or (ctrl+shift+P).
 Type out your desired target(Example: "Build: IOS") and select debug or release mode.